 Some major changes are taking place to Panama’s Friendly Nations Visa program that may impact your ability to move to Panama if you do not have a pension or Social Security that is at least $1000 a month in lifetime income plus $250 for each dependent.

 If you are already working with an immigration lawyer in Panama, please contact them for more information about the new Friendly Nation Visa rules which go into effect in August 2021.

-If you are not yet working with an immigration lawyer, we encourage you to contact your attorney ASAP for details if you want to get the Friendly Nations Visa but there are other visa options.
+If you are not yet working with an immigration lawyer, it’s too late to apply for the old Friendly Nations Visa but there are other visa options.